-- 1.Log onto http://mhlearningsolutions.com/Auburn_health/login.php - 2.Click on student registration - 3.
-Complete registration information. - a.
-The code from the instructor is the number code and is available on Blackboard under course content.
-BE SURE TO INPUT THE CORRECT CODE FROM YOUR INSTRUCTOR TO ENSURE YOUR GRADES ARE CORRECT - b.
-The card code will be on the card you purchased from the bookstore.

-4. Click on Link Will Be Posted.

-- 5.On the left tool bar are 7 modules: Exercise Vocabulary, Health Benefits, The FITT principle, behavior change, preparing and recovering from exercise, my activity profile and conceptual core: Weight Training.
+- 1.Log onto http://mhlearningsolutions.com/Auburn health/login.php - 2.Click on student registration - 3.
+Complete registration information. - b.
+The card code will be on the card you purchased from the bookstore. - 4.
+Click on the link containing the course name. - 5.On the left tool bar are 7 modules: Exercise Vocabulary, Health Benefits, The FITT principle, behavior change, preparing and recovering from exercise, my activity profile and conceptual core: Weight Training.
 Each module has an assessment at the end (with the exception of my activity profile) that will count towards your grade this semester. - 6.
 The "My Activity Profile" tab allows you to set goals, log your exercise program and track your progress. - 7.At the top of the page you will see section list, grades, add new course, profile and logout.
 Click on the grades tab to view your grades for the assessment.
 The profile contains your registration information.
 Please logout after each use. - 8.
-Please log onto and register by January 30, 2014.
+Please log onto and register by May 21st, 2014.